What Is Accounts Receivable: Understanding Your AR Accounts

 • Accounts Payable.

-As already mentioned, Accounts Receivable is the asset account of a business that describes the money customers owe your business.
+As already mentioned, AR is the asset account of a business that describes the money customers owe your business.

 For example, you’re the owner of company A and bought goods from company B on credit.
 The payment will be recorded as an account payable for your business and as an Account Receivable for company B.

-Dive deeper into the Difference between Accounts Receivable and Accounts Payable.
+Dive deeper into the Difference between Accounts Receivable and Payable.

-While we discuss the concept of Accounts Receivable, you must clearly understand how the Accounts Receivable process works to manage a company’s cash flow and revenue effectively.
+While we discuss the concept of Accounts Receivable, you must clearly understand how the AR process works to manage a company’s cash flow and revenue effectively.

 The AR process encompasses several steps, from when a sale is made on credit until the payment is received.
 Here’s a detailed look at the Accounts Receivable process.